cvut/qtrvsim/README.md

 ## Accepted Binary Formats

 The simulator accepts ELF statically linked executables compiled for RISC-V target (`--march=rv64g`).
-The simulator will automatically select endianness based on the ELF header.
-Simulation will execute as XLEN=32.
+The simulator will automatically select endianness based on the ELF file header.

-- 64bit simulation is not yet supported.
+Simulation will execute as XLEN=32 or XLEN=32 according to the ELF file header.

+- 64-bit RISC-V ISA RV64IM and 32-bit RV32IM ELF executables are supported.
 - Compressed instructions are not yet supported.

 You can use compile the code for simulation using specialized RISC-V GCC/Binutils toolchain (`riscv32-elf`) or using